 How much does a Commercial/Studio License cost?

 Store owners set their own prices for both the Basic, Commercial and Studio Licenses, so prices will vary from Product to Product.

 Do all Cubebrush products offer a Commercial License option?

 No. Only Tutorials and Installable Products have a Studio License option.
 All other products have a Commercial License option instead (similar rights are available under the Basic License for these Products).

 Can I buy a Commercial/Studio License for Products already purchased?

 Yes, if there is a Commercial/Studio License option available for a Product you have already purchased, you may go to that Product's page in your Library and upgrade to a Commercial/Studio License.
 When you upgrade, we subtract the price you paid for the Basic License from the total so you can always start with a Basic License, and upgrade later - you're never double-charged.

 How are Free Products licensed?

-All Products offered as Free Products are sold under the Basic License.
-If you would like to buy a Commercial License for any of these Products, you can, by simply choosing the option on the product page.
+All Products offered as Free Products are offered under the Basic License for personal use only.
+Commercial use is not allowed for Free Products offered under the Basic License.
+If you would like to use Free Products commercially, you will need to buy a Commercial License by choosing the option on the product page or by upgrading to it from a Basic License.

 Are store owners allowed to sell their products using custom licenses they create?